carlonicora/obsidian-rpg-manager/README.md

 An adventure is a significant component of a campaign, encompassing a series of events or challenges that have a distinct beginning and conclusion.
 Each adventure comprises multiple chapters, which help in structuring the narrative in a more organized manner.
 An adventure can be further organized into multiple chapters to streamline the storytelling process.

-An adventure serves as a pivotal building block within a campaign, functioning as a coherent narrative unit with a specific beginning and end.
-It normally encompasses a series of events, locations, and challenges that can be grouped together in a single narrative.
+An adventure serves as a pivotal building block within a campaign, functioning as a coherent narrative unit.
+It normally encompasses a series of events, locations, and challenges.
 For example, in the famed "Masks of Nyarlathotep" campaign for Call of Cthulhu, everything that happens in New York could be considered a single adventure.

 **Attributes**